Recovering Hidden Degrees of Freedom Using Gaussian Processes: Introduction

 \section{Introduction}

 Biomolecular systems such as proteins are inherently dynamic, such that functional biomolecular processes are governed by structural rearrangements and conformational changes.
-Molecular dynamics (MD) simulations have become a cornerstone for studying these dynamics, but the resulting high-dimensional datasets easily obscure the desired physical insights.\cite{Berendsen07} This motivates the development of dimensionality reduction strategies that simplify the complex 3$N-$dimensional trajectories into interpretable collective variables that reveal key mechanisms and structural transitions of the protein.\cite{Bolhuis00,McGibbon17,Sittel18,Fleetwood21,Diez22,Wang21,Glielmo21} Classical and well-established approaches such as principal component analysis and time-lagged independent component analysis have proven useful for linear feature extraction, focusing on maximizing either variance or time scales, respectively.\cite{Sittel17, Perez-Hernandez13} More recently, nonlinear representation learning techniques have emerged that offer greater flexibility in capturing the complex features of proteins, \cite{Rohrdanz13, Mardt18, Glielmo21} in particular autoencoder-based architectures.\cite{Lemke19,Lemke19b,Wang21, Belkacemi21} Such neural networks leverage their capability as universal function approximators\cite{Hornik89} to encode high-dimensional data into a reduced latent space and then reconstruct it, thus capturing the most essential features while filtering out less relevant details.
+Molecular dynamics (MD) simulations have become a cornerstone for studying these dynamics, but the resulting high-dimensional datasets easily obscure the desired physical insights.\cite{Berendsen07} This motivates the development of dimensionality reduction strategies that simplify the complex 3$N-$dimensional trajectories into interpretable collective variables that reveal key mechanisms and structural transitions of the protein.\cite{Bolhuis00,McGibbon17,Sittel18,Fleetwood21,Diez22,Wang21,Glielmo21} Classical and well-established approaches such as principal component analysis and time-lagged independent component analysis have proven useful for linear feature extraction, focusing on maximizing either variance or time scales, respectively.\cite{Sittel17, Perez-Hernandez13} More recently, nonlinear representation learning techniques have emerged that offer greater flexibility in capturing the complex features of proteins.\cite{Glielmo21} Some of these variants explicitly incorporate temporal information,\cite{Rohrdanz13, Mardt18, Chen19} enabling powerful, data-driven extraction of low-dimensional representations.\cite{Lemke19,Lemke19b,Wang21,Belkacemi21} Such neural networks leverage their capability as universal function approximators\cite{Hornik89} to encode high-dimensional data into a reduced latent space and then reconstruct it, thus capturing the most essential features while filtering out less relevant details.